citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolResponseModel.md

 HasResourcePoolRootId returns a boolean if a field has been set.

+### SetResourcePoolRootIdNil

+`func (o *HypervisorResourcePoolResponseModel) SetResourcePoolRootIdNil(b bool)`

+ SetResourcePoolRootIdNil sets the value for ResourcePoolRootId to be an explicit nil

+### UnsetResourcePoolRootId
+`func (o *HypervisorResourcePoolResponseModel) UnsetResourcePoolRootId()`

+UnsetResourcePoolRootId ensures that no value is present for ResourcePoolRootId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)